-In the first year of implementing Zoom's Accessibility Plan, The procurement of goods, services, and facilities Pillar progress focused on barriers related to accessibility awareness when defining procurement requirements.
+In the second year of implementing Zoom's Accessibility Plan, Zoom continued to focus on barriers related to accessibility awareness when defining procurement requirements for The procurement of goods, services, and facilities Pillar, and progress remains on track.

-The procurement of goods, services, and facilities Pillar progress is on track.
-Since we published our Accessibility Plan in May 2023, Zoom continued to consider accessibility in its procurement actions and provide consistent guidance on applying considerations during the procurement process.
+Since we published our Accessibility Plan in 2023 and our first Progress Report in 2024, Zoom has continued to consider accessibility in its procurement actions and provide consistent guidance on applying considerations during the procurement process.